The following Corporation Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 From the tax year 2019/20, an income tax charge is applied to certain receipts of non-UK resident persons who are not resident in a full treaty territory, which are in respect of intangible property.
 The charge is calculated by reference to the extent to which such receipts are referable to the sale of goods or services in the UK.
-HMRC has issued further draft regulations amending the legislation which will not be finalised until Autumn 2019, however the commentary below includes the proposed changes in these draft regulations as the rules came into force from 6 April 2019.
-There is also draft guidance which HMRC has issued at the same time which can be found at Offshore Receipts in respect of Intangible Property (ORIP) .
+HMRC issued final regulations (SI 2019/1452) on 4 November 2019 amending the legislation.
+HMRC guidance can be found at INTM620000 onwards.

 A full treaty territory is one where double tax arrangements have been made in relation to that territory which contains a non-discrimination clause.
 A non-discrimination provision arises where A and B have a double tax arrangement whereby a national of state A is not subject to any taxation (or any requirement connected with taxation) in state B which is more burdensome than the same taxation or requirements of a national of state B in the same circumstances.